Danimaxpd/TickTuk-BackEnd/README.md

 The service is containerized with:

-- Multi-container setup using Docker Compose
+- Multi-container setup using Docker Compose:
-- Load balancing across multiple API instances
+  - 2 API instances for high availability
-- Persistent Redis volume
+  - Redis for in-memory state synchronization
-- Nginx reverse proxy with health checks
+  - Nginx load balancer with round-robin distribution
-- Secure environment variable management
+- Isolated network with internal service discovery
+- Health monitoring for all services
+- Automatic container restart on failure

 ## 📝 License